TOP THINGS TO DO IN GREENWICH LONDON 2024

 QUEEN’S HOUSE GREENWICH LONDON

 Stepping into the Great Hall of Queen’s House feels like stepping into history itself.
 The grandiose design and intricate details of this space leave visitors in awe of the craftsmanship and vision of its architects.
-For those interested in exploring English history through architecture and art, Queen’s House stands as a must-visit destination.
-With its opening hours accommodating both locals and tourists, this venue offers a glimpse into the lavish lifestyles of royalty throughout the centuries.
+For those interested in exploring English history through architecture and art, Queen’s House stands as a must visit destination.

 PAINTED HALL (AT THE OLD ROYAL NAVAL COLLEGE)